 Other options are using your IDE for doing this or MySQL Workbench.
 The main Java IDEs are NetBeans and Eclipse.
-Both IDEs allows the connection with MySQL and the automatic deployment in Glassfish.
-Using Eclipse the deployment can be done coding a deploy task in one Ant build file or using another mechanism like Maven.
-This makes the application development even faster.
+Both IDEs allow the connection with MySQL and the automatic deployment in Glassfish.
+Using Eclipse the deployment can be done by coding a deploy task in one Ant build file or using another mechanism like Maven.
+This makes application development even faster.

 .war file in the autodeploy folder.

-admin and default password for admin user is
+admin and the default password for admin user is

 VoiceXML applications are a great way to give more than one access possibility to a service and using Glassfish and MySQL for developing this kind of application is incredibly easy.
 You barely take notice of them :)